I have a large number of images of engines of all sizes and types and thought it would be good to try and lay them out versus time.

 Steam Pump – invented by Thomas Savery, as the steam condensed a vacuum was created causing the water to be drawn into the cylinder.

 Newcomen engine – or atmospheric engine was invented by Thomas Newcomen.
 This was the first practical engine to turn steam into mechanical work.
 This first practical engine was produced in the hundreds.
+The Newcomen engine admitted steam into a cylinder which was then condensed by cold water and the piston driven by atmospheric pressure.

 Steam condenser – James Watt made a significant improvement on the Newcomen engine design with a separate chamber to condense the steam apart from the piston, and to maintain the temperature of the cylinder at the same temperature as the injected steam by surrounding it with a steam jacket.

 Boring machine – John Wilkinson invented a boring machine in which the shaft that held the cutting tool extended through the cylinder and was supported on both ends.
-This was a significant improvement and enable the accurate machining of a cast iron cylinder and matching piston, thus enabling John Wilkinson to bore the cylinder for Boulton & Watt’s first commercial engine
+This was a significant improvement and enable the accurate machining of a cast iron cylinder and matching piston, thus enabling John Wilkinson to bore the cylinder for Boulton & Watt’s first commercial engine.

 Crank – James Pickard invents the crank and flywheel, thus allowing the Newcomen engine to deliver a rotating motion.